 To paraphrase Mark Twain, reports of the death of the book have been greatly exaggerated.
 Despite the rise of smartphones and Kindles, physical book sales have recorded modest growth in Australia for the past four years running.
-About 55 million are sold each year – more than two for every Australian.
+According to Nielsen Book, which charts retail sales for the book industry, Australia saw 61 million print books sell in 2018 to a value of $1.2 billion.

 In a related trend, new libraries have been popping up around Sydney at an inspiring rate.
 And they’re nothing like the drab, fluorescent-lit buildings of yesteryear.

-Like Broadsheet, Surry Hills Library is celebrating its 10-year anniversary this year.
+Like Broadsheet, Surry Hills Library celebrated its 10-year anniversary in 2019.
 The elegant timber-louvred facade still catches our eye whenever we’re in the area.
 Those louvres track the sun and automatically open and shut to control light inside the building, which contains 30,000 books and a childcare centre with a rooftop sandpit.

 At the three-year-old Woollahra Library, you’ll find three airy storeys connected by large, oval-shaped voids with timber staircases thrusting downwards through them.
 Well-established succulents spill down the inside of each void, resulting in a calming indoor-outdoor feel.
 There are plenty of comfy booths and other nooks to read in.